intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-The third option for \texttt{id} estimation is to adopt a Bayesian perspective and specify a prior distribution for the parameter \(d\).
-To run the Bayesian estimates, we can call the low-level function \code{twonn\_bayes()} via \texttt{method = "bayes"} with \code{twonn()}.
-Along the aforementioned arguments, we can also specify:
+\textbf{Bayesian estimator.} The third option for ID estimation is to adopt a Bayesian perspective and specify a prior distribution for the parameter \(d\).
+To obtain the Bayesian estimates, we call the low-level function \texttt{twonn\_bayes()} setting \texttt{method = "bayes"} in \texttt{twonn()}.
+Along with the arguments mentioned above, we can also specify the following: